-Keywords for American Cultural Studies is a hybrid print-digital publication that includes over 90 essays, each on a complex and contested term such as “disability,” “diversity,” “finance,” and “freedom.”
+Keywords for American Cultural Studies, Second Edition is a hybrid print-digital publication that includes over 90 essays, each on a complex and contested term such as “disability,” “diversity,” “finance,” and “freedom.”
 The print volume includes 64 essays, 30 of which are new for this second edition.
 Another 33 new and revised essays appear on this site.

 The site also includes “Keywords: An Introduction,” the list of works cited by all the essays, information about the contributors, a note on classroom use, sample syllabi and assignments, and a blog.
 Any page in the site can be printed or saved as a pdf, and a single click provides a citation to that page that can be pasted into a bibliography.

 Readers may browse the full list of essays by clicking at the upper left.
 The search function allows you to shuttle between the print and web essays: search results show both the web essays in full and snippets from the print essays, with a page reference.
 This function enables readers to discover connections among the complete set of essays.

 Clicking on categories listed at the end of each essay provides a list of related keywords.
 These categories are intended to be suggestive and provocative, and are open to future revision.
 Like the search function, they can help you make connections between keyword essays on the site and in the print volume.

 In addition to the essays published as part of this edition, we invite post-publication essays by students and scholars who want to respond to the essays in the first and second editions of the publication by creating new work.
 Post-publication essays are searchable and linked via categories.